-These Soft Pumpkin Chocolate Chip Cookies are moist, fluffy, and loaded with pumpkin flavor!
-Add in semi-sweet chocolate chips, and these make for the BEST pumpkin cookies that are perfect for Fall.
+These Soft Pumpkin Chocolate Chip Cookies are chewy and loaded with pumpkin flavor!
+Add in semi-sweet chocolate chips, and these make for the best pumpkin cookies that are perfect for Fall.

 This recipe was originally published in September of 2020, but was updated on October 26, 2021 with newer content and fresh pictures.

-These pumpkin cookies that are packed full with chocolate chips are one of my favorite cookie recipes to make during the Fall.
-They're soft-baked, and include both pumpkin puree and pumpkin pie spice to ensure that pumpkin is the star flavor.
+These soft pumpkin cookies are a favorite Fall cookie of mine.
+They're soft-baked, and include both pumpkin puree and pumpkin pie spice in the cookie batter.

 Unlike so many other cookie recipes, you do not need to chill the dough before baking.
-So that means in less than 30 minutes you'll have a fresh batch of the best pumpkin chocolate chip cookies!
+So that means in less than 30 minutes you'll have a fresh batch of cookies, and just in time for pumpkin season too!

 - They're soft, chewy, and moist.

-- The combination of pumpkin and chocolate is amazing.
+- The combination of pumpkin and chocolate makes for some delicious cookies.

 - It's a no-chill dough, so they're done in less than 30 minutes.

-- Both canned pumpkin and pumpkin spice are incorporated into the dough.
+- Both canned pumpkin and pumpkin spice are incorporated into the cookie dough.

 - They stay soft for days after baking!

-At this point I have quite a few pumpkin recipes on the blog (see the obsession?!) and these cookies are still one of my favorites!
+At this point I have quite a few pumpkin recipes on the blog and these cookies are still one of my favorites!
 I just love the combination of pumpkin and chocolate, so every holiday season there are a must-bake for me.

 - Measuring Flour: To help ensure you don’t add extra flour, follow these three simple steps: 1) Fluff up the flour using a fork.
 2) Spoon the flour into your measuring cup.
 3) Scrape a knife across the top of the measuring cup to level out the flour.